-Now that I’ve done the research, I wanted to better understand why many parents are still turning their children around before they outgrow a convertible car seat and as I’ve looked around the internet, I’ve found several common reasons.
-Though many of these reasons seem like legitimate at first glance, the reality is that at least these 7 are not entirely true and require further examination.
+After reading their compelling research, I was curious why many parents were still choosing to turn their children around before they outgrow a convertible car seat.
+As I’ve looked around the Internet, I’ve found several common reasons.
+Though many seem legitimate at first glance, the reality is that there are some serious misconceptions, and at least these seven require further examination.

 Important note: No one here is recommending that you keep a child rear facing beyond the limits of the seat.
 Always consult your manual for height and weight limits!